UL-FRI-NLP-Course-2022-23/nlp-course-the-sentence-shufflers/README.md

 First one is interactive and allows paraphrasing of any sentence given via console input.

-The second on works on a csv file.
+The second one works on a csv file.
 Each line should be a sentence, the script then appends the file with a new column of paraphrased sentences.
 Fist define input and output files in the script and the run it.

+To evaluate the model(with metrics BLEU, ROUGE, BERTScore, WER, METEROR, Google BLEU, ParaScore) use calculate_scores.py script where you need to provide a path to the file which contains the paraphrase pairs(reference\tgenerated).
+The script crates a csv file with all the scores in a file with the same name as the input and added "-metrics" at the end.

 ## How to train the model?
 Use the `train_model.py` script.
 It allows retraining of the model, just define the checkpoint name in load_model function.